nf-core/modules/README.md

 Commit and push these changes to your local clone on GitHub, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on `nf-core/modules` GitHub repo with the appropriate information.

 We will be notified automatically when you have created your pull request, and providing that everything adheres to nf-core guidelines we will endeavour to approve your pull request as soon as possible.

+## Terminology

+The features offered by Nextflow DSL2 can be used in various ways depending on the granularity with which you would like to write pipelines.
+Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL2 components:

+- *Module*: A `process` that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
+An example of this would be a module file containing the process definition for a single tool such as `FastQC`.
+At present, this repository has been created to only host atomic module files that should be added to the `software/` directory along with the required documentation and tests.
+- *Sub-workflow*: A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
+For example, a sub-workflow to run multiple QC tools with FastQ files as input.
+Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
+As it stands, this repository will not host sub-workflows although this may change in the future since well-written sub-workflows will be the most powerful aspect of DSL2.
+- *Workflow*: What DSL1 users would consider an end-to-end pipeline.
+For example, from one or more inputs to a series of outputs.
+This can either be implemented using a large monolithic script as with DSL1, or by using a combination of DSL2 individual modules and sub-workflows.

 ## Help